ying531/condinf/README.md

 )
 ```

-This function prints the summary of conditional inference on the specified coefficients, and return a list of results as described in the following.
+This function wraps around any `lm()` or `glm()` model.
+It prints the summary of conditional inference on the specified coefficients, and returns a list of results as described in the following.

 | Arguments      | Description                                                  |
 | -------------- | ------------------------------------------------------------ |